 '''

 The length of the Interface Access Code can vary from

 1 to 64 bytes according to physical interface

 capabilities and configuration.

 The ADDRESSES field contains either 1 or 2 addresses.

 Each address is 16 bytes long.

 The Header Type flag in the HEADER field determines

 whether the ADDRESSES field contains 1 or 2 addresses.

 Addresses are SHA-256 hashes truncated to 16 bytes.

 The CONTEXT field is 1 byte.

 It is used by Reticulum to determine packet context.

 The DATA field is between 0 and 465 bytes.

 It contains the packets data payload.

 IFAC Flag

-open 0 Packet for publically accessible interface
+0 Packet for publically accessible interface

 authenticated 1 Interface authentication is included in packet

 Header Types

+type 1 0 Two byte header, one 16 byte address field type 2 1 Two byte header, two 16 byte address fields

+Context Flag

+0 The context flag is used for various types

+1 of signalling, depending on packet context

+set

 Propagation Types

 broadcast

-00

 transport

+1

+Destination Types

+single 00

+group

 01

-reserved

 10

-reserved

-11

-Destination Types

-single

-01

-group

 plain

-10

 link

 11

 Packet Types

+00

 data

-00

-announce 01
+announce

-link request 10

-proof

-11
+(continues on next page)

 '''